-Landlord's toolkit for a smoke-free multi-use housing policy
+Landlord's Toolkit for a Smoke-Free Multi-Unit Housing Policy

-Landlord's Toolkit for a Smoke-Free Multi-Unit Housing Policy There is growing awareness that smoke-free multi-unit housing is in the best interest of both tenants and landlords.
+There is growing awareness that smoke-free multi-unit housing is in the best interest of both tenants and landlords.
 These policies serve to protect the health and well-being of residents while improving the profitability of the residence.
 Advocates can learn more about implementing these policies in this toolkit.